Gry's Virtual Keyboard Museum

 Roland D-70 (1989)

-This machine was to me the same as a hammer and a saw would be for a carpenter.
+This machine became to me the same as a hammer and a saw would be for a carpenter.
 It had a great programable MIDI master controller, and had some rather fat pad and strings sounds inboard.
 The organs and piano sounded mostly bad or worse.
 There was one strange thing about it, when you hit the keys you had to wait a few milliseconds before you could expect to hear a sound.
-An e-prom with a new oprative system cured it somewhat, but for midi signals the latency was still noticeable.
+An e-prom with a new oprative system reduced it somewhat, but for midi signals the latency was still noticeable.
 After a while I got used to it, but the guys in the band did not like it as much as I did.

 Roland D-550 (1989)

 This one replaced my D-50, not much more to tell about it.
 The fact that it still is in my rig today (2008) should prove that this machine is both solid built and that the sounds lasts forever.
 One funny thing is there to tell about it; I sold this one when I gave up live music, and later when I decided to buy one again I found one for sale on the net, so I bought it unseen.
 Believe my face when I opened the package and found my old D-550 in the box.
-Even all the sounds I made years earlier were still there.
+Even the sounds I made years earlier were present.

 Yamaha SY-99 (1991)

-This is the synth that forced me to replace my DX-5.
+DX-5.
 I would say that this is probably the most underestimated Yamaha synthesizer ever.
 It had a very rich and warm sound, and I allways got compliments for my Mini Moog like solo sound from this machine.
 It also had two DX7 synth engines in it, so the famous Yamaha bell like piano sound was not a problem.
-The only problem was the expensive Yamaha only memory, and the slow disk drive.
+The only problem was the expensive Yamaha only memory, and of course the extremely slow floppy disk drive.

 Akai S-1000 HD (1992)